Jobijollof/Everything-DevOps/README.md

 # Evertything-DevOps

-A repository for Everything-DevOgps teaching and learning series.
+A repository for Everything-DevOps teaching and learning series.

 A community of Devops enthusiasts learning and growing together.